photoprism/photoprism-docs/docs/developer-guide/database/index.md

 # Database Schema

-*Please keep in mind that some information may be outdated or missing, as these docs were automatically generated from the source code.
+*Note that this schema description is for illustrative purposes only, e.g. to create visual relationship diagrams.
+It should not be used to update or replace an existing production database.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 ## Entity Relationships